 What do we do?

-When the Psychological Society of Ireland was established its primary objective was the advancement of psychology as a pure and applied science in Ireland and elsewhere.
+When the Psychological Society of Ireland was established its primary objective was the advancement of psychology as an applied science in Ireland and elsewhere.

 The PSI has helped cultivate a high standard of psychology in Ireland which is visible in both academic and professional settings.
 These high standards provide psychologists who study and work in Ireland with the qualifications and experience that is needed to gain membership with the PSI.

 In an effort to further ensure high standards in all areas of psychology in Ireland the PSI has established Divisions for all psychology specialisms and Special Interest Groups (SIGs), membership of which is based on the applicant's experience and qualifications.
 Each Division or SIG (see Organisational Chart below) deals with a specific area and provides lectures, resources, professional learning and development events, and a voice for psychologists not only within the PSI but within Ireland.

 Since its inception, the PSI has had and continues to have, many dealings with various government agencies with the aim of protecting, promoting and furthering the profession of psychology in Ireland.

 As well as the work of the PSI Council there are also a number of groups and committees who have been undertaking work on behalf of Council.

 For information on our Committees please click here.